PPP vs exchange rates

 Exchange rates convert money.
 PPP compares local buying power.
 If your app is $4.99 in the US, a direct exchange-rate price can feel too expensive in markets where disposable income is lower.

-Use this lightweight example to see why PPP pricing is more useful than exchange-rate conversion alone.
-For production planning, the Android app includes the full country list, deeper market details, confidence explanations, market readiness labels, and spreadsheet exports.
+Use this compact example to see why PPP pricing is more useful than exchange-rate conversion alone.
+The Android app adds 190+ country estimates, Google Play and App Store pricing context, confidence explanations, AI focus markets, and Excel-friendly exports.

 | Market | Pricing support | Estimated USD price | Estimated local price | Why it changes |